mahmoodlab/PathomicFusion/README.md

 * Subsidized computing resources were provided by Nvidia and Google Cloud.

 ## Reference
-If you find our work useful in your research please consider citing our paper:
+If you find our work useful in your research or if you use parts of this code please consider citing our paper:
 ```
 @inproceedings{chen2019pathomicfusion,
   title     = {Pathomic Fusion: An Integrated Framework for Fusing Histopathology and Genomic Features for Cancer Diagnosis and Prognosis},
   author    = {Richard J. Chen, Ming Y. Lu, Jingwen Wang, Drew F. K. Williamson, Scott J. Rodig, Neal I. Lindeman, Faisal Mahmood},
-  booktitle = {arXiv},
+  booktitle = {arXiv:1912.08937},
   year = {2019}
 }
 ```